curv3d/curv/ideas/geometry/tech/Multi-Channel_Signed_Distance_Fields.md

 Pure speculation:
 What if I used X/Y/Z distances, instead of a single scalar distance?
 Would that help with rendering corners, and does that makes sense?
-(The X/Y/Z distances could easily be infinity when a small sphere is nearby along a diagonal.)
+* (The X/Y/Z distances could easily be infinity when a small sphere is nearby along a diagonal.)
 * rotation would screw up this property?

+What if my distance field computes 2 numbers: distance to the nearest surface, and distance to the nearest singularity?